lucamug/biased-frameworks-comparison/NOTE-ON-POST2-new.md

 This is the second post of the "Things that can go wrong ...".

-If you haven't read the first post that is about Vue and Elm, you can find this at:
+If you haven't read the first post that is about Vue and Elm, you can find it at:

-In this second installment I wrote the same example in React.
+In this second installment I wrote the same example using React.

 React is closer to Elm, compared to Vue, because both of them

-* Generate html using functions (JSX)
+* Generate html using functions (usually through JSX)
 * Use one-way data binding

 While Vue: